marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 ## 3. Search for Files and Directories

-Search for files and directories from the global root directory:
+Search for files and directories from the root directory:

 ```bash
 find / -iname '*keyword*'